HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-- The majority of infections are inapparent or unspecific.
+- The majority of infections are inapparent or nonspecific.
 Incubation period: 3-6 days.
-The focus is on internal medicine and general symptoms.
-The Integument is characterized in particular by icterus, hemorrhages and purpura (also mucous membrane bleeding, especially nosebleeds).
+The focus is on internal and general symptoms.
+The integument is characterized in particular by icterus, hemorrhages and purpura (also mucosal bleeding, especially nosebleeds).

-- Initial or infection phase: sudden onset with high fever, headache, myalgia, nausea and vomiting, relative bradycardia (Faget's sign), beginning bleeding tendency (red stage), danger of infection on contact with blood.
+- Initial or infectious stage: abrupt onset with high fever, headache, myalgias, nausea and vomiting, relative bradycardia (Faget sign), onset of bleeding tendency (red stage), risk of infection on contact with blood.

-- Remisson (period of calm): may go into recovery or the manifestation or intoxication stage.
+- Remisson (period of calm): may pass into recovery or the manifestation or intoxication stage.

 LaboratoryThis section has been translated automatically.

 - Prothrombin waste

 - Waste of serum proteins

 ST segment depression in the ECG.

 - 17 D vaccine from chicken embryos infected with vaccine virus (live vaccine).